CalSol/Sp25-CalSol-Electrical-Training/Section3.md

  You are tasked with designing a circuit to power some Leds and here are the following circuit requirements/constraints you are given:

 - Three LEDs
- - 3V drop
+  - that has a 3V drop
   - Needs roughly 20 mA

  - A 12V power source